 Identify and list each use (both internal and external to VA) of the information collected or maintained.
 This question is related to privacy control AP-2, Purpose Specification.

-The CPM system does not store or maintain any data.
-The CPM system retrieves and displays data from VistA via Lighthouse Health API or VDIF FHIR API.
-This data is used to compute recommendations for next steps in care for patients with Covid-19.
-These recommendations and data are displayed to authenticated physicians so that they may make decisions about next steps in patient care.
+The system captures and stores information for qualified patients at participating LCSPv2 program sites.
+This data is used to compute recommendations for next steps in care for patients.
+These recommendations and data are displayed to authenticated physicians so that they may make decisions about next steps in the prognosis and care of the patient.

-2.2 What types of tools are used to analyze data and what type of data may be produced?

-Many systems sift through large amounts of information in response to a user inquiry or programmed functions.
+- 2.2 What types of tools are used to analyze data and what type of data may be produced?
+These questions are related to privacy controls DI-1, Data Quality, DI-2, Data Integrity and Integrity Board, and SE-1, Inventory of Personally Identifiable Information. - 2.2a Many systems sift through large amounts of information in response to a user inquiry or programmed functions.
 Systems may help identify areas that were previously not obvious and need additional research by agents, analysts, or other employees.
 Some systems perform complex analytical tasks resulting in, among other types of data, matching, relational analysis, scoring, reporting, or pattern analysis.
 Describe any type of analysis the system conducts and the data that is created from the analysis.